balena-io/open-balena/README.md

 To learn more about openbalena, visit [balena.io/open][open-balena-website].

-### Setup and Configuration

-Our [Getting Started guide][getting-started] is the most direct path to getting an openbalena installation up and running and successfully deploying your application to your device(s).

-### Compatibility

-The current release of openBalena has the following minimum version requirements:

-- balenaOS v2.58.3
-- balena CLI v12.38.5

-If you are updating from previous openBalena versions, ensure you update the balena CLI and reprovision any devices to at least the minimum required versions in order for them to be fully compatible with this release, as some features may not work.

-### Documentation
+## Documentation

-While we're still working on the project documentation, please refer to the [balenaCloud documentation][documentation].
-BalenaCloud is built on top of openBalena, so the core concepts and functionality is identical.
+balenaCloud is built on top of openBalena, so their core concepts and functionality are identical.
+This means you can refer to the
+[balenaCloud documentation][documentation].
 The following sections are of particular interest:

 - [Overview / A balena primer](https://balena.io/docs/learn/welcome/primer)
 - [Overview / Core Concepts](https://balena.io/docs/learn/welcome/concepts)